Save up to 25% on home insurance in Alberta

 Depending on where you live in Alberta, certain coverage might be required by insurers for homes in your area.
-These coverage, such as overland flood coverage if you live in an area susceptible to flooding, are non-negotiable for your home insurance policy.
+These coverages, such as overland flood coverage (if you live in an area susceptible to flooding), are non-negotiable for your home insurance policy.

-If a coverage isn’t mandated, but you’re interested in adding it to your home insurance policy, your Surex Personal Assistant will be able to provide answers to any questions you have, to help you make an informed decision.
+If a coverage isn’t mandated, but you’d like to invest in the best home insurance Alberta has to offer, your Surex Personal Assistant will be able to provide answers to any questions you have, to help you make an informed decision.

-There are a lot of things that can affect your home insurance rate and ultimately impact the price you pay and be the reason it fluctuates:
+There are a lot of things that can affect your home insurance rate in Alberta, and ultimately impact the price you pay:

-1.Your insurance & claims history: Rates for Alberta home insurance are heavily influenced by your insurance and claims history.
-A few things to consider: the longer you've had insurance the better you look to insurance companies, not switching mid-term and paying on time also helps and looks good.
+1.Your Insurance & Claims History — Rates for Alberta home insurance are heavily influenced by your insurance and claims history.
+Here are some examples of things that positively impact your insurance: the longer you've had insurance the better you look to insurance companies, not switching mid-term and paying on time.
 On the flip side, the number of claims you've made can negatively impact your premiums; fewer claims can equal cheaper rates.

-3.Your address: Where you live (location) has a huge impact on a number of factors that determine your home insurance premiums in Alberta.
+3.Your Address — Where you live has a huge impact on a number of factors that determine your home insurance premiums in Alberta.
 They include:

-- The crime rate of your neighbourhood: Higher crime areas tend to more be more expensive to insure as they assume you will be more likely to make a claim, or be a victim of theft.
+- The crime rate of your neighbourhood — Higher crime areas tend to be more expensive to insure as they assume you will be more likely to make a claim, or be a victim of theft.

-- The claim rate of your neighbourhood: The neighburhood claim rate can depend on several different factors ranging from income, to the age and building types of homes, as well as how often they experience severe weather conditions.
+- The claim rate of your neighbourhood — The neighbourhood claim rate can depend on several different factors ranging from income, to the age and building types of homes, as well as how often they experience severe weather conditions.

-4.Your Home’s Age, Type & Building Material: Obviously the older your home is, the more likely it is to have problems simply due to wear and tear over time.
-Also, the type of building and what it is made of is also a factor that can impact your rate, for example, a wood-built home with regular siding will most likely be more expensive than a house built of concrete or stucco. (wood will likely be more damaged in a fire or hail storm).
+4.Your Home’s Age, Type and Building Material — Obviously the older your home is, the more likely it is to have problems simply due to wear and tear over time.
+Also, the type of building and what it is made of is also a factor that can impact your home insurance rate in Alberta.
+For example, a wood-built home with regular siding will most likely be more expensive than a house built of concrete or stucco (wood will likely be more damaged in a fire or hail storm).

-5. The Age and Type of Roof: Maintaining your roof is highly important and choosing the right materials is critical as this is what protects your home from the elements.
-The older your roof, the higher your premiums may be.
+5. The Age and Type of Roof — Maintaining your roof is highly important and choosing the right materials is critical as this is what protects your home from the elements.
+The older your roof, the higher your home insurance premiums may be in Alberta.

-8. Your Insurance Options: The options you choose to protect your home also influence your insurance rates so doing your homework will pay off.
-These include:
+8. Your Insurance Options — The options you choose to protect your home in Alberta also influence your insurance rates, so doing your homework will pay off.